 What is white grub?

-White grubs are the larvae of certain scarab beetles, such
+White grubs are the larva of certain scarab beetles, such

 as June bugs, European Chafer and others.
-The larvae
+The larva

 feed on roots of grass or various plants, depending on the

 species.
 In a healthy lawn, having up to 4 or 5 per square

 foot is normal.
 However, once the number of grub

 exceeds 10 or even 20 per square foot, the lawn is

 considered infested, and the grass gets severely damaged or